zpangerl/FitPlanner-SchoolTeamProject/Deliverable2.md

 ## Below is just for you as a little reminder on what needs to be done
 ### Checklist for you to see if you are done with the current Sprint
-- [ ] Form above is complete
+- [ ] Form above is complete - (Steven: TODO - don't forget embed burn)
 - [ ] Your newest software is on the master branch on GitHub, it is tested and compiles/runs
 - [ ] This document is in your master branch on GitHub
 - [ ] Read the kickoff again to make sure you have all the details that I want
 - [ ] User Stories that were not completed, were left in the Sprint and a copy created to move to the next Sprint
-- [ ] Your Quality Policies are accurate and up to date
+- [x] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
     - [ ] Rhett Harrison
     - [ ] Frank Lin